rozanrozan/pbl-individual-1/README.md

 ## Project Introduction

 PBL (Project Based Learning) Individual is the final task of Data Analytics for Business bootcamp at Bitlabs Academy which is done individually.
-In this project, we help companies who want to reassess their budget allocation for payroll schemes.
+In this project, I want to help companies who want to reassess their budget allocation for payroll schemes.
 In this case, as a data analyst, I make a scoring of employees with a scale of 1-100 and make a decision on how many employees should be laid off based on the scoring so that this analysis is expected to be effective in spending the costs used to hire employees.

 <br>